ebrahim20254/react-health-hub-assignment/questions_and_answers.md

 D: 4
 Answer

-The correct answer is B: 2.
+The correct answer:   B: 2.

 Explanation:
 In this code, the forEach method is used to iterate over the nums array.
 Inside the callback function, there's a conditional check if (num), which evaluates to true for all elements in the array except the first one (0 is a falsy value in JavaScript).
 Therefore, the count variable is incremented for each element except the first one.
 Since there are three non-zero elements in the array (1, 2, and 3), the count variable is incremented three times, resulting in a final value of 2.
 Hence, when you log the count variable, it will output 2..